podondra/gym-rl/surveys/reinforcement-learning.md

 But their are not certainly known although there might be estimates.
 The estimated value of action \\(a\\) at time step \\(t\\) is \\(Q\_t(a)\\) and it should be as close as possible to \\(q\_\*(a)\\).

-### Exploration and Exploitation

-Actions whose estimated value is greatest are called *greedy* actions.
-Selecting one of these actions is *exploiting* current knowledge of the values of the actions.
-If a non-greedy action is selected than an agent is *exploring* cause it enables to improve estimate of the non-greedy action.
-Exploitation maximize the expected reward one step and exploration may produce greater total reward.
-It is impossible to explore and exploit with any single action selection so this is referred as *conflict* between exploration and exploitation.
-The need to balance exploration and exploitation is big challenge in reinforcement learning.

 ### Action-value Methods